AusClimateService/npcp/reports/phase1/phase1_report.md

 - Directly bias correcting GCM data (i.e. without dynamical downscaling first) appears to be a valid option
   (if low bias on simple metrics like the ones we looked at is important for you application).
+  Similar to previous authors,
-  Although as noted by previous authors, it is difficult to demonstrate added value of an RCM, after both GCM and RCM have been bias corrected (e.g. [Eden et al 2014](https://doi.org/10.1002/2014JD021732)).
+  we found it was difficult to demonstrate added value of an RCM, after both GCM and RCM have been bias corrected (e.g. [Eden et al 2014](https://doi.org/10.1002/2014JD021732)).
+  The exception was the CSDI and WSDI, which were improved by dynamical downscaling but not bias correction.

 Caveats:
 - Our metrics are pretty simple.